code-with-amitk/Code-examples/System-Design/Scalable/tinyurl/Design.md

 ## 5. HLD / System Design

 **Steps**
+- *0.* Generating short-url for Long-url.
+There are 2 methods:
+  - *a.* Runtime: As we get write request, generate short-url.
+This makes system slow.
-- *0.* KGS will keep on generating shorturls offline and keep pushing on DB.  {See below Generating short-url by KGS}
+  - *b.
+Offline(We take this):* Fast.
+KGS will keep generating shorturls offline and keep pushing on DB.  {See below Generating short-url by KGS}
 - *1. to 6.* Same as [Facebook newsFeed](/System-Design/Scalable/facebook/News%20Feed/README.md)
 - *7.* Web Server stores connection information in conn-db it will redirect request to App-Server.
 - *8.* App-Server puts the request on [MOM Queue](/System-Design/Concepts/MOM_ESB).